(mye toe MYE sin)

-Hazardous agent; use appropriate precautions for handling and disposal (NIOSH 2014 [group 1]).
-Dilute powder with SWFI to a concentration of 0.5 mg/mL.
-May further dilute in NS or sodium lactate to 20-40 mcg/mL.
+Hazardous agent; use appropriate precautions for handling and disposal (NIOSH 2016 [group 1]).
+Reconstitute powder with SWFI to a concentration of 0.5 mg/mL; shake to dissolve.
+If powder does not dissolve immediately, allow to stand at room temperature until dispersion.
+May further dilute in NS or sodium lactate to 20 to 40 mcg/mL.

-IV: Administer slow IV push or by slow (15-30 minute) infusion via a freely-running saline infusion.
+IV: Administer by slow IV push/bolus via a freely-running saline infusion.
 Consider using a central venous catheter.

 Vesicant; ensure proper needle or catheter placement prior to and during infusion; avoid extravasation.

 Extravasation management: If extravasation occurs, stop infusion immediately and disconnect (leave cannula/needle in place); gently aspirate extravasated solution (do NOT flush the line); remove needle/cannula; elevate extremity.
 Initiate dimethyl sulfate (DMSO) antidote.
-Apply dry cold compress for 20 minutes 4 times/day for 1-2 days (Pérez Fidalgo, 2012).
+Apply dry cold compress for 20 minutes 4 times/day for 1 to 2 days (Pérez Fidalgo 2012).

 Stable in LR, NS.